daryllxd/lifelong-learning/programming/devops/docker.md

 You can also limit RAM, CPU, and disk usage of each container

-Since you can move each container easily around, the community has a library of ready-made containers that you can pull adn run, allowing you to skip the installation and configuration for the most part.
+Since you can move each container easily around, the community has a library of ready-made containers that you can pull and run, allowing you to skip the installation and configuration for the most part.

 A container is a self-sufficient wrapper for an application, it usually contains a normal Linux file system which the application uses.
 From the application perspective, it's like it's the only application installed in the computer (besides whatever it requires and the standard applications that comes with the file system).